Zidna-IM/Cyclistic-Google-capstone-project/README.md

 ## Act on the data with Recommendation
 By understanding the behavior of casual and member riders, marketing strategies can be created to encourage casual riders to switch to membership.

-Recommendations:
+**Recommendations:**

-Marketing campaigns conducted during peak casual usage times (weekends, June--September) at recreational locations popular among casual riders (Park, Greenway & commercial area).
+1. Marketing campaigns conducted during peak casual usage times (weekends, June--September) at recreational locations popular among casual riders (Park, Greenway & commercial area).

+2. Casual riders tend to use their bikes to go to recreational locations.
+* So, place many check point in many popular recreational locations among casual riders.
+* The more check points they reach, the more likely they are to get a big discount voucher or more free pass.

-Casual riders travel twice as long (24-30 minutes) but less frequently.
+3. Casual riders travel twice as long (24-30 minutes) but less frequently.
 The jump from a single ride to an annual membership might seem too big.
 * So, Offer them A short-term pass (e.g., 2-month or 3-month).
-It will give them unlimited &  longer rides with low price.
+* It will give them unlimited & longer rides with low price.

-Casual riders tend to use their bikes to go to recreational locations.
-* So, place many check point in many popular recreational locations among casual riders.
-* The more check points they reach, the more likely they are to get a big discount voucher or more free pass.